The Ultimate Siargao Travel Guide

 Phone: 0999 877 8518

-If you love tapas and paella and Spanish dishes (like me), you’ll miss half of your foodie life if you don’t dine in Bravo Restaurant.
-They serve some of the best Spanish cuisines in Siargao, and they place extreme effort in keeping their kitchen authentically Basque.
+If you love tapas, paella, and Spanish dishes (like me), you’ll miss half of your foodie life if you don’t dine in Bravo Restaurant.
+They serve some of the best Spanish cuisines in Siargao and place extreme effort in keeping their kitchen authentically Basque.

 La Carinderia